Ariana Grande Gives Billie Eilish Advice Through Texts On How To Handle Fame

 “She is just so… God, man, and the s**t that she’s been through.
 I don’t know if I have respect for anyone like I have for her, honestly.”

-Like Eilish, Grande rose to fame at a young age too.
+Like Eilish, Grande rose to fame at a young age, too.
 Billie is currently 17-years-old and is already making a huge impact on the music scene.
 She revealed that she thinks Ariana knows how to deal with everything, even if she isn’t aware of it.

 “You can just tell she knows what the f**k she’s doing, and even if she doesn’t realize it, she knows what the f**k she’s doing.
 And it’s really impressive,” the “Come Out and Play” teen said.